nicfv/npm/dimensional/README.md

 ## Getting Started

+This package is currently under development and is not yet stable.

-This package contains 3 main features:
+It will contain 3 main features:

 1. Dimensional analysis
 1. Quantity mathematics